123j67896789/2D-Weather-Sandbox/README.md

 ### Iteration
-One iteration or timestep consists of the following steps:
+One iteration or timestep consists of the following steps: might add lift
 1. Calculating pressure
 2. Calculating velocities
 3. Advection